PlayFab/MpsPowershell/MpsPowershell/docs/Invoke-PfUploadCertificate.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-GAMECERTIFICATE <ICertificate>: The game certificate to upload.
+`GAMECERTIFICATE <ICertificate>`: The game certificate to upload.
   - `Base64EncodedValue <String>`: Base64 encoded string contents of the certificate.
   - `Name <String>`: A name for the certificate.
 This is used to reference certificates in build configurations.
   - `[Password <String>]`: If required for your PFX certificate, use this field to provide a password that will be used to install the certificate on the container.

-UPLOADCERTIFICATEREQUEST <IUploadCertificateRequest>: Uploads a multiplayer server game certificate.
+`UPLOADCERTIFICATEREQUEST <IUploadCertificateRequest>`: Uploads a multiplayer server game certificate.
   - `GameCertificate <ICertificate>`: The game certificate to upload.
     - `Base64EncodedValue <String>`: Base64 encoded string contents of the certificate.
     - `Name <String>`: A name for the certificate.
 This is used to reference certificates in build configurations.